Bitcoin Private (BTCP) Price Hits $0.19 on Major Exchanges

 Bitcoin Private Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Bitcoin Private directly using US dollars.
-Investors seeking to trade Bitcoin Private should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitcoin Private using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Bitcoin Private directly using U.S. dollars.
+Investors seeking to acquire Bitcoin Private should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitcoin Private using one of the aforementioned exchanges.

 Receive News & Updates for Bitcoin Private Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Private and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.